In this family travel guide to Oahu with Kids, you’ll find recommendations for family-friendly things to do, where to eat and where to stay on Oahu.

 Pin for later – Family Travel Guide to Oahu with Kids

 Disclosure: There are some affiliate links in this post.
 This means that if you choose to make a purchase after clicking on one of the links I may receive a small commission that helps to support this site at no additional cost to you.
-This post was updated on 5 May 2022 with restaurant information and photos.
+This post was updated on 21 March 2023 with contact information for family-friendly Oahu hotel recommendations.